aviadra/Cloud-profiler/README.md

 `iTerm_use_ip_public` - Denote that this instance profile, should use the instance public IP for the connection.
 Setting this tag, also sets the profile to not use a bastion, unless the "iTerm_bastion_use" tag is set.

-`iTerm_con_username` - The username to add to the connection, to override the system default one.
+`iTerm_con_username` - The username to add to the connection.

-`iTerm_con_port` - The port to add to the connection, to override the system default one.
+`iTerm_con_port` - The port to add to the connection.

 `iTerm_use_shared_key` - Toggle the use of the shared key that was used to create the instance.
 While this is not recommended, this is where you usually start.
-The default is to not use the shared key.
+The default is to not use the shared key with the value of "False".

-`iTerm_ssh_key` - The name of the key to use. if this is not defined and the "use_shared_key" is set, the key name on the instance is used.
+`iTerm_ssh_key` - The name of the key to use.
+If this is not defined, and the "use_shared_key" is set, the key name on the instance is used.

 # Cloud side setup
 In general there really isn't anything you "need" to do on the clouds side.
 With that said, there are Things you can/should set on the cloud side to make the setup more specific.